D2-mods/Better-IWD-Pregen/README.md

 -

 **Option 1 - Revised script:**
-- Smarter spellcasting (better targeting and not as wasteful)
+- Smarter spellcasting (better targeting, checks magic resist, etc.).
-- Won't cast status spells on undead or enemies with high magic resist
+- May cast Barkskin, Mass Cure, Entangle, or Summon Insects once each per combat encounter.
+When the AI uses these spells, it doesn't require or consume any memorized spells.
-- Will teleport to catch up with the party (i.e. while traveling with Boots of Speed)
+- Slightly increased movement and casting speed.
-- More cautious at low HP if it has spells remaining
+- Teleports to catch up with the party (ex. while traveling with Boots of Speed).
-- Will not attack or cast spells at enemies if invisible
+- Preserves invisibility (won't attack or cast spells).
-- Cooldown hotkeys to delay spellcasting
+- Cooldown hotkeys to delay spellcasting (B to enable, E to disable).

 Compatible with EEs and classic BG2 engine, including SCS.
 Not compatible with atweaks PnP Fey (use option 2).

-> DDoor: As in the unmodded script, the nymph may use Dimension Door at will if conditions are met.
+> Dimension Door: The nymph can teleport if conditions are met.
 It will alway teleport to either the nearest enemy or to a PC (usually, its summoner).
 It will not use Dimension Door if invisible, unless instructed to by the player (with the D key).

 > Marking: The nymph "marks" a PC as an object for various actions (by default, this is the summoner).
 If the marked PC is not on the map for any reason, the nymph will choose another PC on the same map.
 The nymph will always switch back to its summoner if in visual range.
-Note that the summoner, as an identifier, is not saved if a summon is still on the map (so if reloading, the script will default to Player1 as the "marked" PC).
+Note that the summoner, as an identifier, is not saved if a summon is still on the map (so if reloading, script will default to Player1 as the "marked" PC).

 **Hotkeys:**
-- If the D key is pressed outside of combat, and not in visual range of enemies, the nymph will teleport to its summoner (or other PC)
+- If the D key is pressed the nymph will teleport to its summoner (or other PC).
+Only works when not in combat.
-- If the B key is pressed, the nymph will enter Cooldown for 3 rounds; will not cast offensive spells or teleport to an enemy in Cooldown mode
+- If the B key is pressed, the nymph will enter Cooldown for 3 rounds.
+Cooldown mode disables most combat actions.
-- If the E key is pressed, the Cooldown timer is set to 0 (deactivated)
+- If the E key is pressed, the Cooldown timer is set to 0 (deactivated).

 --

 **Option 2 - Patch existing script:**
 - Adds Cooldown hotkeys (B to enable, E to disable)
 - Adds D hotkey to teleport to party
-- Will teleport to party if not in visual range (and not invisible)
+- Teleports to party if not in visual range (and not invisible)
-- Will preserve invisibility
+- Preserves invisibility (won't attack or cast spells)
 - Usable with atweaks PnP Fey, as well as AI mods that still use NYMPH.BCS (ex.
 SCS)

 NOTE: Dimension Door is more limited with this patch.
 Will only teleport to the summoner or Player1.